Lists in Python with Examples

 Python Data Structures:

-Sequences are those, which contains a group of elements, whose purpose is to store and process a group of elements.
-In python, strings, lists, tuples and dictionaries are very important sequence data types.
+Sequences are those, which contain a group of elements, whose purpose is to store and process a group of elements.
+In python, strings, lists, tuples, and dictionaries are very important sequence data types.

 Lists in Python:

-A list is a data structure which can store a group of elements or objects.
+A list is a data structure that can store a group of elements or objects.
 It has the following features/properties: